cellml/libcellml/docs/theory/theory_potassiumchannel.rst

 Note that several other features have been added:

--  the event control *select case* which indicates that the voltage is specified to jump from 0 mV to -85 mV at t = 5 ms then back to 0 mV at t = 15 ms. This is only used here in order to test the K channel model;
+-  the event control *select case* which indicates that the voltage is specified to jump from 0mV to -85mV at t = 5ms then back to 0mV at t = 15ms.
+This is only used here in order to test the K channel model;
    when the potassium_channel component is later imported into a neuron model, **the environment component is not imported**.

-We now use OpenCOR, with *Ending point* 40 and *Point interval* 0.1, to solve the equations for the potassium channel under a voltage step condition in which the membrane voltage is clamped initially at 0mV and then stepped down to -85mV for 10ms before being returned to 0mV.
-At 0mV, the steady state value of the n gate is :math:`n_{\infty} = \frac{\alpha_{n}}{\alpha_{n} + \beta_{n}} =` 0.324 and, at -85mV, :math:`n_{\infty} = \ `\ 0.945.
+Running the simulation up to an ending point of t = 40ms with a timestep of 0.1 we can solve the equations for the potassium channel with a voltage step condition in which the membrane voltage is clamped initially at 0mV and then stepped down to -85mV for 10ms before being returned to 0mV.
+At 0mV, the steady state value of the :math:`n`-gate is :math:`n_{\infty} = \frac{\alpha_{n}}{\alpha_{n} + \beta_{n}} =` 0.324 and, at -85mV, :math:`n_{\infty} = \ `\ 0.945.

-The voltage traces are shown at the top of :numref:`ocr_tut_kin_pot_ch`.
-The :math:`n`-gate
-response, shown next, is to open further from its partially open value of :math:`n =`\ 0.324 at 0mV and then plateau at an almost fully open state of :math:`n =`\ 0.945 at the Nernst potential -85mV before closing
+The voltage traces are shown at the top of :numref:`kinetics_of_potassium_ch`.
+The :math:`n`-gate response, shown next, is to open further from its partially open value of :math:`n =`\ 0.324 at 0mV and then plateau at an almost fully open state of :math:`n =`\ 0.945 at the Nernst potential -85mV before closing